 Judo - Modified Kawaishi Method

-Judo will teach you to fall correctly with minimum injury, how to throw a person using leverage not strength and ground grappling, all using a modified Kawaishi numbered and easy to remember system.
+Judo will teach you to fall correctly with minimum injury, how to throw a person using leverage not strength and ground grappling, all using a numbered and easy to remember system.
 Studying Judo will help you develop self discipline, individual initiative and mental alertness while physically training your body, improving your co-ordination, control and fitness.
+Find out more

-Chinese Boxing - Sir Lum Hung Kuen Kung Fu
+Chinese Boxing - Sil Lum Hung Kuen Kung Fu

-We teach a southern style Kung Fu, Sil Lum Hung Kuen Chinese Boxing in our Buk Tu Mua Kuan (White Rabbit Academy).
+We teach a southern style Kung Fu, Sil Lum Hung Kuen Chinese Boxing at our and Box Hill Academies.
 Empty-handed set or form work, bag and mitt training as well as partnered free-exercise are all part of the class.
+Find out more

 Why learn Martial Arts?